STOCKS NEWS EUROPE-Shares extend gains after U.S. open

-European shares extend gains as stocks on Wall Street gain in early trade on better-than-expected U.S. growth data and after the European Central Bank provided cheap funding for banks.
+European shares extend gains after the U.S. open in a cyclical-led rally following last week's encouraging U.S. jobs data and on hopes the European Central Bank has opened the way for measures to support debt-market targets Spain and Italy.

-The pan-European FTSEurofirst 300 index of top shares is up 0.6 percent at 1,082.07 points after falling to a low of 1,076.86 earlier in the session.
-The S&P 500, the Nasdaq and the Dow Jones industrial indexes are up 0.2 percent.
+The pan-European FTSEurofirst 300 index of top shares is up 0.6 percent at 1,087.81 points.
+On Wall Street, the S&P 500, the Nasdaq and the Dow Jones industrial index are up 0.5 percent to 0.7 percent.

-In Europe, banks are the top gainers, with the STOXX Europe 600 banking index rising 1.6 percent.
+In Europe, automobile shares are the top gainers, with the sector index rising 2.4 percent.
+Construction shares are up 1.8 percent.

 Reuters messaging rm://atul.prakash.thomsonreuters.com@reuters.net